 Perhaps that is why some of the stones of the outer ring, i.e., stones 21 to 26, are placed inward, and some are skewed sideways as if the builders could not make up their minds.

 Longstone's Cove aspect as lately.
+This is Stukeley’s heading statement, as seen beneath Stone C.

-34. Adam, the one remaining Covestone, is seen with Eve in the background.
+31. Adam, the one remaining Covestone, is seen with Eve in the background.
 Here, it is evident that they are named the wrong way around.

-An excellent plan by P. J. Ucko was discovered in one of my scanned files, but I do not know where I got it.
 Longstone’s field, near Beckhampton, with its Neolithic ditched-enclosure and stone cove, was excavated by Pollard and Gilling in 2003.
-So it follows that Ucko produced his plan the following year before succumbing to diabetes.
-Ucko’s plan is the most accurate, even though no scale is shown.
-Not that that is a great loss, because Pollard’s and Lawson's scales do not match, either, Pollard's being the least accurate.
-Fortunately, there is some helpful text in Lawson's book.
-“The Longstone’s Enclosure measures some 140 by 110 metres.”
+So, it follows that Ucko produced his plan the following year before succumbing to diabetes.
+Ucko’s plan is the most accurate, even though no scale is given.
+Not that that is a significant loss because Pollard’s and Lawson's scales do not match.
+Pollard and Gilling’s being the least accurate.
+Fortunately, Lawson's book contains some helpful text: “The Longstone’s Enclosure measures some 140 by 110 metres.”

-Well, 140 by 110 metres converts to 168.67 by 132.53 Megalithic Yards, so an oval of this size has been superimposed on Ucko's plan above to scale it.
+Well, 140 by 110 metres converts to 168.67 by 132.53 Megalithic Yards, so an oval of this size has been superimposed on Ucko's plan to scale it.

 Further: “The length of a line transverse to the Avenue - made between three stones, is equal to the diameter of the Sanctuary at the end of the West Kennet Avenue.”